I’ve been working on (ok, thinking about) my currency project, Foreign Exchange, for a few years now.

 How the art currency project works:

-Artwork created for the project takes the form of cheques and notes.
+Artwork created for the project takes the form of cheques, coins and notes.

-Notes are created with specific denominations (in limited editions), and importantly, can always be exchanged.
+Notes are created with specific denominations (in limited editions).

 Cheques are an even more personal form of exchange, as they must be written out to one individual, and that individual is free to request the amount they want the cheque to be made out for.
 (The minimum amount that a cheque can be written for is £25.)